 Want to hear some of my recorded work?
 Below are a few streaming mp3 files from some of the recordings on which I have appeared.
 Click a song title to listen.

 I am confident that my 35 years of drumming & teaching experience will provide you with the expert instruction you need to help you become a better drummer!
 Watching YouTube videos is great, but only by having immediate, hands-on feedback from an experienced player and teacher can you make the full improvement of which you are capable.
-For only $10 you can take advantage of a single, half-hour introductory lesson to new students for only $10, a substantial discount off the standard single lesson rate.
+For only $10 you can take advantage of a single, half-hour introductory lesson to see how I can help you become the best drummer you can be.
 PLUS - when you decide to continue, I'll give you a $10 credit off of any lesson package.
 Net result: FREE INTRODUCTORY LESSON!
 (Limit one $10 lesson per student.
 Available for new students only. $10 credit available only for initial lesson package purchase.
 Additional packages available at posted rates.)